bikeindex/bike_index/README.markdown

 ## Running Bike Index locally

-This explanation assumes you're familiar with developing Ruby on Rails applications.
+Follow [the Getting Started guide](docs/getting-started.markdown) for a complete set up.
+Or if you're familiar with developing Ruby on Rails applications start with these steps and a local Postgresql installation:

 - `bin/setup` sets up the application and seeds:
   - Three test user accounts: admin@example.com, member@example.com, user@example.com (all have password `pleaseplease12`)